What is the Creative Learning Partnerships program?

 How much should we budget for the creative professional’s salary?

-Don’t forget that creatives are professionals, bringing specialised skills and knowledge into your school.
+Don’t forget that the creatives are professionals, bringing specialised skills and knowledge into your school.